epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **CDC**: Clock Domain Crossing.
 The traversal of a signal in a synchronous digital circuit from one clock domain into another.

-- **Clock Domain**: A section of the design that is driven by one clock, or in some cases, multiple coupled clocks.
+- **Clock Domain**: A section of the design driven by one clock, or in some cases, multiple coupled clocks.

 - **CMEM**: Code Memory.
 One of BoxLambda's internal memories.
 Holds CPU text (instructions) and load segments.